The Pillage of Rome (The Play)

 JOVIUS.

-If we cannot dissuade Alaric with the Huns, then we could expose them on the fields and destroy them.
+If we cannot dissuade Alaric with the Huns, then we shall face them in the field and destroy them.

 HONORIUS.

-Do whatever thou must do to defeat the Goths!
+Do whatever thou must to defeat the Goths!

 JOVIUS.